alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

     rake errbit:db:clear_resolved

 Depending on the size of the db this could take a while to complete.
-The last thing this rake task does is run the mongo repair database command to release the disk space freed up.
+The last thing this rake task does is run the MongoDB repair database command to release the disk space freed up.
 This command requires free space on the drive equal to the size of the db + 2GB so it's likely it will fail.